paultang/ASAP/source/controlers/RGB.rst

 ===============

 RGB controler works with ESP32-DevKitC.
-You can use it to control 1 RGB lights at same time.
+You can use it to control 1 RGB lights.

 * Power: Total 150W
 * Input: DC 24V;